dklann/gp/README.md

 Usage

-In order to ensure that the shell function is available in a shell session add this to your ~/.zshrc
+In order to ensure that the shell function is available in a shell session add this to your <tt>~/.zshrc</tt>

 <code>
 autoload gp

 compctl -f -W ${PASSDIR} gp
 </code>

-where $PASSDIR is the directory in which you keep your encrypted files.
+where <tt>${PASSDIR}</tt> is the directory in which you keep your encrypted files.

-Then simply run 'gp <name>' to decrypt the file and display its cleartext contents to STDOUT.
+Then simply run 'gp &lt;name&gt;' to decrypt the file and display its cleartext contents to STDOUT.

 Options